arconia-io/arconia-cli/README.md

 <img src="arconia-logo.png" alt="The Arconia logo" height="250px" />

-> [!IMPORTANT]
+> [!NOTE]
-> The Arconia CLI is under active development.
-Use at your own risk!
+> The Arconia CLI is currently in active development.
+We're working hard to improve it and appreciate your patience as we refine the tool.
+Feel free to try it out and share your feedback!

 ## 🚀&nbsp; Getting Started